BrandonS8/project-2/readme.md

 I also want to add a mail system where you can send mail to other houses.

 ## Running on a local machine
-If you want to get this running on your system you need to follow these steps:
+If you want to get this running on your system (assuming you have MongoDB and it's running) you need to follow these steps:
 1. Fork and clone [this repository](https://github.com/BrandonS8/project-2/)
 2. Install node packages:
 `npm i`